userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 - Bower and Gulp

 Nice!
 This means that we are saved the hassle of [setting these up natively in our operating system](/installation/requirements/essential-tools-for-php).

+## Setting up your local development environment

+The first thing you'll need to do is install VirtualBox.
+Our goal with VirtualBox is to let you run Ubuntu on a "virtual machine" on your computer, not matter which operating system you natively use.
+To install VirtualBox, simply download and run one of the installers available [on their Downloads page](https://www.virtualbox.org/wiki/Downloads).

+The next thing we'll do is set up **Vagrant**.
+Head over to Vagrant's [downloads page](https://www.vagrantup.com/downloads.html) to grab one of their installers.

 ### Command-line Life